cvonhagen/TrustMe/README.md

 # TrustMe Password Manager

-This is a secure password manager application with a web frontend, browser extension, and a Python backend.
+This is a secure password manager application with a web frontend, browser extension, and a Python backend. # TrustMe